 If your home is in a National Register historic district, you may need approval from your local preservation office before changing gutter material or color.
 KC's Historic Preservation Office reviews exterior changes in designated districts.
 Allow 4-8 weeks for review.

-We've handled these submissions before and can provide material samples and drawings for approval.
+We've handled these submissions before and can provide aluminum material samples and color drawings for approval.

 The 50-year math